Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve

-Adult fleas feed on warm-blooded animals (birds and mammals) and are well-adapted to detect the vibrations, body heat and carbon dioxide emissions that indicate the presence of a potential host.
-The main purpose of an adult flea's life is to multiply and the only means of reproduction is sexual.
+Adult fleas feed on warm-blooded animals (birds and mammals).
+Therefore, they are well-adapted to detect the vibrations, body heat and carbon dioxide emissions that indicate the presence of a potential host.
+The primary purpose of an adult flea's life is to multiply, and the only means of reproduction is sexual.
 Fleas are oviparous, meaning embryonic development occurs outside of the mother's body, and the female must engorge on blood to produce eggs.

 Eggs laid on a host's fur or feathers will usually fall off due to a lack of adhesion to skin, hair or feathers.
 Eggs are dropped wherever the host goes, although the highest concentrations are found in the host's habitual dwelling places.
 The typical duration of the embryonic phase is between one and twelve days, dependent on conditions.
 The warmer the environment, the quicker the eggs will hatch.
 Eggs are difficult to destroy, making Liverpool flea treatment difficult.

 Why choose professional flea control services?

 Fleas have adopted a variety of traits and strategies to survive.
 The reclusiveness of larva and the camouflage of pupa makes them hard to find.
-An adult's powerful jump enables it to escape dangerous situations, whilst its tough exoskeleton helps it to resist pressures that would crush most insects.
+An adult's powerful jump enables it to escape dangerous situations, whilst its tough exoskeleton helps it resist pressures that would crush most insects.
 The survivability of individual fleas makes general Liverpool flea treatment a more daunting task.

-Killing adult fleas will not end a flea infestation unless their destruction occurs before they are able to reproduce.
+Killing adult fleas will not end a flea infestation unless their destruction occurs before they can reproduce.
 Adults only comprise around five per cent of fleas, with the remaining n 95% belonging to the rest of the developing population.
 The only way to stop a flea infestation is to exterminate all the fleas in a building, a near-impossible feat without professional Liverpool flea treatment.